-- 1) Students bring a copy of the Lab 1 Abstract and Introduction to lab for peer review.
-They also perform a peer review for a fellow student. - 2) After revising the Abstract and Introduction based on peer review, students hand in the revised Lab 1 Abstract and Introduction for grading by the Course Instructor or CLEAR Center Instructor. - After revising the Abstract and Introduction again, based on Instructor's' review, students hand in the Abstract and Introduction for final grading by the Course Instructor.
+- 1) Students bring a copy of the Lab 1 Conclusion to lab for peer review.
+They also perform a peer review for a fellow student. - After revising the Lab 1 Conclusion based on peer review, students hand in the Conclusion for grading by the Course Instructor or CLEAR Center Instructor. - 3) After revising the Lab 1 Conclusion again based on Instructors' reviews, students hand in the Conclusion for final grading by the Course Instructor.

-Grading of the Lab 1 Abstract and Introduction is as follows:
+Grading of the Lab 1 Conclusion is as follows:

-1st submission (Peer reviewed) 10 pts (full pts if writing is adequate) Peer review another student's work 10 pts (full pts if review is thorough) 2nd submission (Instructor reviews) 20 pts (graded for grammar) 3rd submission (Instructor grades) 20 pts (Instructor assigns grade)
+10 pts (full pts unless writing is very poor) Peer review another student's work 2nd submission (Instructor reviews) 20 pts (full pts unless writing is very poor) 21 pts (full pts unless writing is very poor) 22 pts (full pts unless writing is very poor) 23 pts (Instructor assigns grade)